mpv-player/mpv/DOCS/man/en/options.rst

     you can try ``--vo=null`` instead.

 ``--ontop``
     Makes the player window stay on top of other windows.
-Supported by video output drivers which use X11, as well as corevideo.

 ``--ordered-chapters``, ``--no-ordered-chapters``
     Enabled by default.